Preventing eviction, foreclosure, and homelessness in Detroit

 Helping low-income residents stay in their homes and strengthen their communities, through representation, support, and ownership.

 All persons seeking assistance from the United Community Housing Coalition (UCHC) or Michigan Legal Services (MLS):

-Due to the current public health concerns about the spread of the coronavirus, UCHC and MLS are closing the offices to the public until further notice.
+Due to the current public health concerns about the spread of the COVID-19, UCHC and MLS are closing the offices to the public until further notice, however our staff is still working.
 We will be reevaluating the situation daily to determine when it is safe to reopen the office.
 For regular updates, please visit our website and social media pages.

 WHAT YOU SHOULD KNOW